scaleway/serverless-scaleway-functions/README.md

 * `provider.runtime`: the runtime of your functions (check the supported runtimes above)
 * `provider.env`: environment variables attached to your namespace are injected to all your namespace functions
 * `scwToken`: Scaleway token you got in prerequisites
-* `scwOrganization`: Scaleway org id you got in prerequisites
+* `scwProject`: Scaleway org id you got in prerequisites
 * `package.exclude`: usually, you don't need to configure it.
 Enable to exclude directories from the deployment
 * `functions`: Configure of your fonctions.
 It's a yml dictionary, with the key being the function name
   * `handler` (Required): file or function which will be executed.
 See the next section for runtime specific handlers